dberger2/dberger2.github.io/about.md

 # More Information

-In our free time, we certainly enjoy getting out and seeing what North Carolina has to offer!
+In our free time we love getting out and enjoying what North Carolina has to offer!

 ## The beach!

-I can think of better places to be than all the beaches along the NC coastline!
+The beaches along the NC coastline are always a favorite destination!

 ![OBX](/images/OBX.webp)

-## Hiking!
+## The views!

-Always enjoy taking time to visit some of the parks and see the views in the appalachains!
+We certainly enjoy visiting the Smokey Mountains and taking in the views!

 ![Hiking](/images/Mountains.jpg)

 ## Local things to do in Charlotte

-Very much looking forward to enjoying some of the amenities Charlotte has once the pandemic subsides such as the US National White Water Center!
+We are looking forward to enjoying some of the amenities Charlotte has once the pandemic subsides such as visiting the US National White Water Center!

 ![Rafting](/images/whitewater.jpg)